Curriculum Considerations: What’s the Goal?

 When history is taught from a Biblical perspective, we see God’s hand at work over the span of thousands of years.
 We contemplate the motives of individuals who have wrought evil.
 We ponder our role as citizens.
 This shapes our response to the culture we live in today.

-Over the past eleven years, I have taught three different sets of history curriculum.
-My all-time favorite is our current (high school) curriculum from Notgrass History.
-While man’s ideas will never be infallible, I appreciate that the Notgrass content has been through the sieve of Scripture.
+Over the past sixteen years, I have taught three different sets of history curricula.
+My all-time favorite is our current curriculum from Notgrass History.
+Man’s ideas will never be infallible.
+But I appreciate that the Notgrass content has been through the sieve of Scripture.

 Science

-When science is studied from a Biblical perspective, we are inspired by numerous Christian men and women.
-While leaning on the foundational truth of the Bible, they have developed and tested theories about the great phenomena of this universe.
-This cultivates an awe-filled appreciation of our Creator.
+When we study science from a Biblical perspective, we are inspired by Christian men and women.
+From a foundation of Biblical truth, they have tested theories about our universe.
+They have cultivated an awe-filled appreciation of our Creator.

 Invest in the Eternal

-God’s Word is Truth, and while it does not require evidence to uphold it; God, in His grace, has given us a universe that declares his handiwork.
-Too often, as parents, we don’t think twice about spending hundreds of dollars on entertainment or extra-curricular activities that have little or no eternal benefit.
+Too often, we spend hundreds of dollars on activities that offer little or no eternal benefit.
 Our culture promotes this mentality.
-But we shy away from focusing on and investing in things that are of eternal value.
-I have not always appreciated the value of having Biblical resources in our home.
+But we shy away from focusing on things that are of eternal value.
+I have not always appreciated the need for Biblical resources in our home.
 May our hearts be burdened with the desire to nourish our children’s minds with Truth.

 Sinking Sand or Solid Ground?

-My (teenage) son and I regularly listen to the AiG live broadcast Answers News.
+My teenage son and I often listened to the AiG live broadcast Answers News.
 The hosts include Dr. Georgia Purdom, who holds a Ph.D. in molecular genetics; and Bodie Hodge, who has a master’s degree in mechanical engineering.
-Topics from current news headlines (such as climate change, transgenderism, and evolution) are addressed from a Biblical worldview.
-We sharpen our critical thinking skills as we consider these issues.
-This semester, we completed the workbook “The Art of Argument.”
-Along with the AiG broadcasts, this has been an engaging study of informal logic.
-(Our children can learn how to argue better.
-But it’s a good thing.
+They address news headlines (such as climate change, transgenderism, and evolution) from a Biblical worldview.
+We sharpened our critical thinking skills as we discussed these issues and completed the workbook “The Art of Argument.”
+Along with the AiG broadcasts, it was an engaging study of informal logic.
+(Our children can learn how to argue better – it’s a good thing!
 Really.)

-Logic gives us the ability to counter the fallacies that swirl around us.
-I’ve noted our favorite history and science curriculum because these key subjects build on a foundation of either sinking sand or solid rock.
+Logic gives us the ability to counter the fallacies we are fed.
+Subjects such as history and science will be build on a foundation of sinking sand or solid rock.
 Sand will inevitably shift.
-But the rock stands firm.
+Rock stands firm.
+Let’s invest in curricula that stands firm on Truth.

 Will Our Children Excel Academically?

-When I first started homeschooling, I worried that using Biblically-focused curriculum would leave holes in our children’s education.
+When I first started homeschooling, I worried that Christian curriculum would be insufficient.
+I wondered if it would leave holes in our children’s education.
 My husband and I both graduated from public universities.
-I particularly feared that my little ones would not do well on college entrance exams.
-I eventually found research facts showing that homeschool students are keeping up with public-school peers, and even outscoring them on academic achievement tests.
+I feared our kids would not do well on college entrance exams.
+Then I found research facts from NHERI.
+The research shows that homeschool students are keeping up with (and even outscoring) public-school peers.

 Enhanced Academic Pursuits

-While homeschooling does require a tremendous amount of work, there are so many options for enhancing academic pursuits.
-Learning can take place along-side others in a homeschool co-op, or in a public-school classroom through dual-enrollment or open-enrollment.
-Our high school students can participate in courses offered by colleges across the country.
-There are many online classes available for grades K-12.
+Homeschooling requires a tremendous amount of work.
+But there are many options for enhancing academic pursuits.
+A plethora of online classes are available for grades K-12.
 Free resources such as Khan Academy are a tremendous help.
 Our children can also pursue interests through volunteering or job shadowing.
 Did I mention the field trips?
-With the flexibility of homeschooling, there are countless opportunities to enhance our children’s education!

 If our children will be pursuing further education, we must be diligent to prepare them.
 (Consider the subject requirements for a few select colleges and work toward that).
 We need to outsource subjects when we’re in over-our-heads, or when time or resources are limited.
-But with prayerful consideration and perseverance, our children can certainly excel academically as homeschoolers.
+But with prayerful consideration and perseverance, our homeschooled children can certainly excel academically.

 The Ultimate Goal

 God calls every believing parent to train up their children in the way they should go.
-We can train up our children through quality academic study built on the solid foundation of Truth.
+We can train up our children through academic study built on the solid foundation of Truth.
 I am so grateful for authors and experts who love God’s Word and also excel in their field of study.
-Many times over the years, I have said a prayer of thanks for how God has been at work—guiding our homeschooling efforts.
+Many times over the years, I have said a prayer of thanks.
+I’m glad for how God has been at work – guiding our homeschooling efforts.
 In the areas where we are lacking, God fills in the gaps for us.
 He meets our greatest need as our Savior.
 And He meets our day-to-day needs as we strive to educate our children in a way that honors Him.
 Let’s be faithful in this pursuit!

 Leave a Comment